Azure/slm-innovator-lab/3_llmops-aistudio/3_3_optimizing/lab3.3_evaluation_with_code.md

 ### Prerequisites

 - An Azure subscription where you can create an AI Hub and AI project Resource
-- Deployed gpt-4o model in Azure AI Studio
+- Deployed gpt-4o model in Azure AI Foundry

 ### Task